codingconcepts/dg/README.md

 Use the `each` type if you need to reference another table and need to generate a new row for _every_ instance of the referenced column.

+When a `count` is defined for a table with columns specified as `each`, the Cartesian product of these columns will be iterated over until the specified row `count` is reached.

+If the length of the Cartesian product is greater than `count`, not every combination of the specified columns will be used.
+Conversely, if the length of the Cartesian product is smaller than `count`, some combinations of the specified columns will be duplicated to meet the required row `count`.

 ##### range

 Generates data within a given range.
 Note that a number of factors determine how this generator will behave.
 The step (and hence, number of rows) will be generated in the following priority order: